Best SNES Games: RPG Edition

 Secret of Mana may look a little like The Legend of Zelda: A Link to the Past, but don’t let its paint job fool you.
 It’s just as much an RPG as any other game on this list, except Secret of Mana does things its own way, the Action-RPG way.
 Secret of Mana trades in traditional turn-based combat for real-time, action packed battles.
 However, Secret of Mana still retains many elements that make RPGs a favourite of many including weapons and armor to equip, a bestiary full of amazing creatures, magic, and of course, experience points.

 Experience can be gained three different ways in Secret of Mana.
 First is the traditional way of defeating enemies to gain experience to level your characters’ stats.
 However, Secret of Mana also lets you level up your weapons and magic.
 All three characters can level up each of the game’s eight weapons by using them in battle; magic is leveled up this way as well.
-In addition to a unique battle and levelling system, Secret of Mana also supports drop-in and drop-out, three-player cooperative play.
+In addition to a unique battle and leveling system, Secret of Mana also supports drop-in and drop-out, three-player cooperative play.

 Super Mario RPG: Legend of the Seven Stars